-Preface to Chris Drake's "Response to A call for views on Australia's 2020 Cyber Security Strategy" of 27th October, 2019
+Response to "A call for views" on Australia's 2020 Cyber Security Strategy.
+By Chris Drake.

+27th October, 2019

 Chris Drake is a professional Cyber-Security expert.
 Refer to the last page of this submission for his credentials and experience details.